Amy Bix

 Amy Sue Bix is an American historian of science, technology and medicine whose research topics include studies of women and gender, the history of education, and twentieth-century social, cultural, and intellectual history.
 She is a distinguished professor of history at Iowa State University.

 Education and career

 Bix grew up in the Chicago area.
 She earned a bachelor's degree in biology from Princeton University in 1987, with Sigma Xi honors.
 At Princeton, she was one of the founders of The Princeton Tory, a conservative student magazine.

 In 1994, she earned a Ph.D. in the history of science from Johns Hopkins University.
 Her dissertation, Inventing Ourselves Out of Jobs?: America's Debate over Technological Unemployment, 1929-1981, was selected as one of the American Library Association's Choice Magazine Outstanding Academic Titles.

 Bix has been a history professor at Iowa State University since 1993.
 In 2007 she became the director of Iowa State's Consortium for the History of Technology and Science.
-May 2023 she was awarded the title of Distinguished Professor.
+In May 2023 she was awarded the title of Distinguished Professor.